AlenJakob/AlenJakob/README.md

 ## About me

-# Front-end, JavaScript Developer🤔 and web graphics passionate,
+# Front-end, JavaScript Developer :) and web graphics passionate,
-I have made a career shift towards creating websites and applications.

 ## Open to cooperation ⚡.